strongdan/blog/_posts/2017-12-01-Basic-BASH.md

 title: Getting Started with BASH
 ---

-## Some Basic BASH Commands to Get You Started With the Command Line
+## Some Basic BASH Commands to Get You Started Using the Command Line

 ![](https://static.pexels.com/photos/207580/pexels-photo-207580.jpeg)